 Common interpretations of this mean lighting candles, snuggling up in warm blankets, reading books by the fire, drinking yummy hot tea or hot chocolate, and noshing on something delicious.
 Inviting friends over for restful teatimes or delicious dinners by candlelight, or just tucking in with your little ones for an evening at home are all ways to get in the spirit of hygge.

-Enjoying the season and making the most of the quiet is at the center of this concept that Danes embrace wholeheartedly during colder months—which can be a large majority of the year in Denmark.
+Enjoying the season and making the most of the quiet is at the center of this concept that Danes embrace wholeheartedly during colder months.
+It can be a large majority of the year in Denmark.
 Countless websites and articles offer detailed descriptions of how best to make this practice a part of your life.
 And there are multiple ways to inspire the hygee spirit at home.

 From the Netherlands